Prince Holmes -Executive Director

 John Coyle – Construction Manager

 John Coyle moved to New Orleans in 2008 to participate in the rebuilding effort.
 He believes in the power of architecture and public interest design to advance positive change in the community.
 After receiving his Masters in Architecture from Tulane, he served as an AmeriCorps VISTA at the Tulane City Center, coordinating students and volunteers to complete community design-build projects.
-John engaged hundreds of volunteers in the construction of Parisite Skate park, the first official public skate park in the city.
-John is excited to join the YRNO staff as Construction Manager.
+John is passionate about stormwater management and incorporates green infrastructure into every home built by YRNO.
+He is the founder of Urbanscapes Design + Build, which recently completed the Greenway Plaza on the Lafitte Greenway.

 Errol Johnson – Office Manager Assistant

 A leader filled with charisma, compassion, and dedication to what he sets out to do, Errol Johnson joined YRNO in Summer 2019 as an intern to broaden his communication skills and was hired on to the team after his internship ended.
 As Office Manager Assistant, he strives to heighten his skills in communicating ideas to large groups of people and organizing data and documents; as well as, learn how to properly network with other organizations and market to a vast audience.

 Errol currently has a side job in Twitch Streaming, and his long-term goal is to own his own company as a Video Game Designer.

 Ra’Gene Barrett – Assistant Construction Manager

 Ra’Gene is a New Orleans native and graduate from McDonogh 35 High School.
 He got into construction by going to New Orleans Job Corps, and then got recommended to volunteer with YRNO.
 He volunteered for around 2 months until he was hired on as Site Supervisor in 2018.
 Working for about 3 years to this point, he got promoted to Assistant Construction Manager.

 Robert Whitman Jr. – President